A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: The Birman--Craggs maps

-In the setting of tangle diagrams given in Section $3$, if we start from Figure \ref{identityhandlebody} we find that our model for $S^3$ is given by Figure \ref{threespheretangle}.
-We know from Johnson that the Torelli group $\mathcal{I}_{g,1}$ is generated by \textbf{bounding pair maps} \autocite{johnsonbp}.
+By Johnson, the Torelli group $\mathcal{I}_{g,1}$ is generated by \textit{bounding pair maps} \autocite[Theorem 1]{johnsonbp_genus_1_generates}.
 Here a bounding pair $d_1, d_2$ is a pair of simple closed curves on the surface which bound a nontrivial subsurface, and the bounding pair map is given by $t_{d_1}t_{d_2}^{-1}$.

-From now on we suppose that $k \in \mathcal{I}_{g,1}$ is given as a product of bounding pair maps.
-We wish to use tangle diagrams and the method of composing tangles as in Lemma \ref{composingtangles} to compute $\mu(V(k))$.
-To do this we will start by using simpler notation for the tangle diagrams we use, which is defined using Figure \ref{bcfigureone}.
+Suppose that $k \in \mathcal{I}_{g,1}$ is given as a product of bounding pair maps.
+We use the method of composing tangles as in Construction \ref{constr_2} (2) to compute $R(V(k))$, as below.

-Our notation works for concatenating tangle diagrams and will allow us to give a proof that the map $\mu: \mathcal{I}_{g,1} \rightarrow \mathbb{Z}/2$ given by sending $k \in \mathcal{I}_{g,1}$ to $\mu(V(k))$ is a homomorphism.
-Note that all our models for $V(k)$ give homology spheres which implies that the spin structure is unique.
-This implies that the characteristic sublink of the closed components of the tangle diagram is unique once we give orientations.
-We begin by showing that the characteristic sublink has a strightforward description in terms of the tangle diagrams.
-This description leads to a proof that the maps are homomorphisms and will be illustrated by an example.